Dasharo/docs/docs/variants/asus_kgpe_d16/setup.md

 Additionally, one has to tie the IO3_HOLD_PROG (qspimux pin 4) high, so connect it to the 3.3V permanently.
 One more additional GPIO is required to control the routing of SPI lines.
-The MUX_SEL (qsppimux pin 9) decides whether the programmer is allowed to access the SPI flash or the mainboard.
+The MUX_SEL (qspimux pin 9) decides whether the programmer is allowed to access the SPI flash or the mainboard.

 The proposed connection used [RTE](https://3mdeb.com/open-source-hardware/#rte)